About Nesta

-Changing Minds about Changing Behaviours: Obesity in focus
+Changing minds about changing behaviours: obesity in focus

 It's increasingly clear that reducing obesity requires healthy food to be more available, accessible and affordable.
-However, new research from Nesta and the Behavioural Insights Team shows that the public still place more faith in measures that try to change the behaviour of individuals.
+However, new research from Nesta and the Behavioural Insights Team shows that the public still places more faith in measures that try to change the behaviour of individuals.
 Public opinion is important to the government and food industry, which means progress on tackling obesity is at risk.
-Nesta and BIT conducted an online experiment to better understand the public’s attitude towards different interventions aimed at reducing obesity.
-We also explored whether attitudes were affected by framing messages differently, and who the messengers were.

 From campaigns encouraging families to swap their chocolate breakfast cereal for a healthy bowl of porridge to sugar-taxes aimed at persuading food companies to reformulate their high-sugar products, the government, food industry and the third sector have a wide range of policies in their toolbox when it comes to reducing obesity.
 However, some policies aimed at reducing obesity can run into public opposition, making their implementation less likely.
 Further, there are examples in the past of campaigns that have been criticised for reinforcing stigma and fat-shaming; as such, these may actually have contributed to weight gain and poor health.